JesusOyola/JesusOyola/README.md

 ### Hi I´m Jesus, I´m a Fullstack Developer 👋

+I am an experienced Full-stack developer, I have +2 years experience work with JavaScript, Typescript.

+My favourite technologies it's an Angular.
+I have also experience with Node.js, SQL, Mysql, work with API any service and create own RESTfull API

+If you have any questions, don't hesitate to leave a message Cheers!

 🌱 Frontend : Angular, Vue.
 🔭 Backend :  Node.js, Express.
 🧩 Database : MySQL, Postgres.
 💬 Language : HTML, CSS, Javascript, Typescript.
 📫 Interesting : Java